twhite96/made-mistakes-gatsby/src/posts/work/jekyll-themes.md

 ---
 title: "Jekyll themes"
 path: /work/jekyll-themes/
-excerpt: "Open source Jekyll themes by yours truly, to help build a site or blog on GitHub Pages, Netlify, GitLab, and more."
+excerpt: "Open source Jekyll themes to help build a site or blog on GitHub Pages, Netlify, and more."
 date: 2018-11-27
 last_modified_at: 2018-11-27T09:44:26-05:00
 image: ../../images/jekyll-themes-feature.jpg